Milkymap/api-facial-recognition/README.md

 # structure

-this project is structured in a modular way is to link to several libraries such **[opencv, numpy, flask, zmq, loguru]** and the pre-trained model yolov3.
+this project is structured in a modular way, it is linked to several libraries such as **[opencv, numpy, flask, zmq, loguru, multiprocessing]**
 It contains the :
 * following directories:
     * app